 - Developing Heart Health.
 Developing better eating habits is often a step-by-step exploration of new foods and recipes.
 Jacobs suggests gradually introducing healthier foods and drinks, making sure your choices taste good and are good for the whole family.

 - Modeling Heart Health.
 It’s up to you to model the eating habits you want to see in your kids.
 Your kids’ diet may be heavy on the potato chips and light on the veggies, but leading by example is the best teacher.
 Start small by picking one battle.
 If your kids guzzle soda, limit to a very small amount each week and gradually limit altogether or keep as a treat for a special occasion.

-You can get started with our top 10 cooking tips.
+You can get started with 10 cooking tips.
 Finding time to fit in physical fitness should also be a priority.
 Getting as little as 30 minutes of exercise a day can reduce your risk of heart disease and stroke.
-Try our top tips to get more physical activity.

 Patient caretakers who focus solely on themselves may let others down, while those who just concentrate on others’ needs may become self-neglectful.

 Setting aside your own needs to focus on your loved one's needs is understandable.
 “That’s a normal and expected reaction in the short-term when the shock of the cardiac event is still fresh,” said Jacobs, an American Heart Association volunteer.
 “However, it is not a good strategy for caregiving over the weeks and months of recovery.
 It’s not good for you — or your loved one.”

 His advice: Pace yourself to conserve your energy.

 “That means balancing taking care of your loved one with taking care of yourself,” Jacobs said.
 “Neglecting your needs may lead you to burn out, meaning you won’t be able provide the kind of loving care over the long haul that you intend.”

 There are several steps for preparing to take care of a loved one after a cardiac event, Jacobs said.